 Vitamix has done a fine job keeping everyone happy no matter their preference in features.
 The Series presents a nice blended offering of traditional dial and switch controls and an advancement in usability with flat touch sensor controls & digital readouts.

 We love the new design of the Ascent Series.
 We feel this is the best design that Vitamix as come up with.
-The Vitamix A2300 covers the solid basics that defines Vitamix.
+The Vitamix Ascent A2300 covers the solid basics that defines Vitamix.
 The 1-10 variable speed dial is prominent in the center, a pulse switch on the left, and an on/off switch to its right.
 Added to the basics you can see a Digital timer above the speed dial.
 This timer simply counts up while blending indicating the blend duration.
-The Vitamix A2300 is a great choice for taking advantage of what the best of what these blenders offer without spending more of features you may not want or need.
+The A2300 is a great choice for taking advantage of what the best of what these blenders offer without spending more of features you may not want or need.

 Vitamix A2300 Family Pack

-The Ascent A2500 has the same controls and design as the A2300 with the addition of three program settings on the dial: Smoothies, Hot Soup, and Frozen Desserts.
+The Vitamix Ascent A2500 has the same controls and design as the A2300 with the addition of three program settings on the dial: Smoothies, Hot Soup, and Frozen Desserts.
 In addition to counting up when using the variable speed, the timer will count down when using a program cycle, displaying the remaining time left for the blend cycle.
 This is the only difference from the A2300.
 If blending programs are a feature high on your priority and worth the extra $40 then the Vitamix A2500 is a good choice.

-For the same cost as the A2500, the Vitamix A3300 replaces the program cycles of the A2300 with a programmable timer.
+For the same cost as the A2500, the Vitamix Ascent A3300 replaces the program cycles of the A2300 with a programmable timer.
 Instead of choosing between 3 set programs, you set how much time you want to blend; when the timer reaches zero it shuts off.
 We love this new feature as it offers the most flexibility in “programmed” blending as you are not limited to only the programs provided on other models.
-This Vitamix A3300 also replaces all switches with flat touch controls, another nice-to-have feature.
+The A3300 also replaces all switches with flat touch controls, another nice-to-have feature.
 The 1-10 variable speed dial remains in the center with a different look, because the speed of the dial is indicated on the digital readout rather than the dial itself, it always begins at zero when you begin to blend.
 We feel this model is the best value of the series because of its modern interface design and the timer feature.
 The extra cost compared to the A2300 is worthwhile.

-Combining all the possible features is the Vitamix A3500.
+Combining all the possible features is the Vitamix Ascent A3500.
 Add $100 to the cost of the A3300 and you get everything the Series offers.
 It includes all the touch controls and programmable timer of the A3300, and adds 2 more program settings, Dips & Spreads and Self-Cleaning for a total of 5 programs.
 We wish the digital display was larger, especially the timer numbers.
 Ultimately, that extra $100 over the 3300 is just giving you the 5 program settings and a few additional color choices.

 VITAMIX ASCENT COMPARISON CHART